ipfs/specs/MERKLE_DAG.md

 ### Real World Examples

 Many successful distributed systems employ specialized merkledags at their core:
-- merkle trees -- a special case of the merkle dag -- are a well known cryptographic technique used to authenticate large amounts of data.
+- Merkle trees -- a special case of the merkledag -- are a well known cryptographic technique used to authenticate large amounts of data.
 The original use case involved one-time lamport signatures.
 - SFS-RO turns a unix filesystem into a merkledag, constructing a secure, distributed filesystem.
 - git uses a merkledag to enable distributed version control and source code management.
 Other DVCSes, such as mercurial and monotone, also feature a merkledag.
 - plan9 uses a merkledag to construct its snapshotting filesystems -- Fossil and Venti.